gtsystem/module_version/README.md

 ### Build and release

 When is time to build a distribution package, the correct version will be automatically used for the package name and included in the distributed module source code.
+In case of a source code distribution (sdist) also the setup.py script will be fixed with the correct version.

 ### Automatic revision